Bobby Witt Jr. Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.8 K/9, the fifth-best in MLB.
+- The Rangers pitching staff is fifth in MLB with a collective 9.7 strikeouts per nine innings.

-- The Rangers' 3.61 team ERA ranks eighth across all league pitching staffs.
+- The Rangers have the eighth-ranked team ERA among all league pitching staffs (3.52).

-- Eovaldi gets the start for the Rangers, his fourth of the season.
-He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.
+- Perez (2-1 with a 2.87 ERA and 16 strikeouts in 15 2/3 innings pitched) gets the start for the Rangers, his fourth of the season.

-- In his last time out on Thursday against the Kansas City Royals, the righty tossed five innings, allowing six earned runs while surrendering 10 hits.
+- The left-hander's most recent appearance came on Saturday against the Houston Astros, when he threw five innings, surrendering two earned runs while allowing five hits.

-- The 33-year-old has an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .323 batting average against him.
+- In three games this season, the 32-year-old has a 2.87 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .290 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.